-And, if you haven’t saved the traditional 20% benchmark and are looking for a low down payment, Quicken has options — some loans allow first-time homebuyers to put as little as 3% down.
+And, if you haven’t saved the traditional 20% and can only give a small down payment, Quicken has options — some loans allow first-time homebuyers to put as little as 3% down.

 Quicken also stands out for the high quality of its customer experience, as evidenced by the results of J.D.
 Power’s 2020 U.S. Primary Mortgage Origination Satisfaction Study.
 Customers are able to speak with one of the company’s 3,000+ mortgage bankers 24/7 and may fully process their loan online in all 50 states.